 Lenders who provide loans to small business owners with bad credit charge higher interest rates and may even throw in additional fees to help offset the risk of loaning money to risky borrowers.
 It’s always a good idea to wait until you’ve improved your credit score.
 But if you need a small business loan now, here’s what lenders look at when assessing your application, along with some steps to help improve your chances of getting approved.

-Your credit score is one of the first things that lenders look at when deciding whether to approve a loan application.
+Your credit score is one of the first things lenders look at when deciding whether to approve a loan application.
 If you have poor credit, getting a loan will be much harder.
 Banks and credit unions are less willing to offer you financing or may not lend you the total amount you need.

 Online lenders have more lenient eligibility requirements.
 You can still get a loan, even if your credit score is in the 500s, but you’ll pay a much higher interest rate.

 Based on average loan rates, you might see APR rates of 40 percent or much higher if you have poor credit.